apigee/devrel/tools/apigee-x-trial-provision/README.md

 ### Custom Network and Subnet Creation

-1. Define a `PROJECT` variable that holds the ID of your project.
+1. Define a `PROJECT` variable that holds the ID of your project and set $PROJECT as default.

     ```sh
     export PROJECT=<project-id>

+    gcloud config set project $PROJECT
     ```

 1. Define environment variables that describe network topology